16 ways to drive website traffic and increase search ranking

 Ready to maximize the number of people visiting your site each day?
 These highly effective strategies can help.

-When determining how to drive traffic to your website, it’s easy to feel overwhelmed by SEO buzzwords, "Drive your backlinking traffic!" or "Let's get that SERP up!"
-Are we all just pretending that we understand this lingo?
+When determining how to drive traffic to your website, it’s easy to feel overwhelmed by SEO buzzwords and phrases like, "drive backlinking traffic!" or "get that SERP up!"
+Are we all just pretending that we understand what these terms mean?

 16 tips to drive traffic to your website